homeflow/homeflow.github.io/_posts/application-and-homepage/2014-01-05-the-carousel.md

 modal-id: carousel
 category: application-and-homepage
 ---
 Your first port of call is to head to the carousel section within the agency or portal admin.
 You can find that under ``Website/carousel``.
-Don't worry about the settings for now but instead go straight to ``Add item``.
-Keep the standard option selected and upload your background image, add a title, a standfirst (the chunk of accompanying text) and a link if required.
-The minimum you'll want is an image and standfirst.

 Now return to you theme and the ``home/home.liquid`` file.
 This is one place, and a logical one, where we can add our carousel code: